Skip to content

 The tuition for barber school programs in Kansas is approximately $15,000 – $20,000, but most students are eligible for scholarships or grants.
 Your desired barber school may be able to assist you with finding these financial aid options.

-In addition to the cost of tuition, some programs require their students to pay for barbering equipment including barber kits, training books and clinic supplies.
+In addition to the cost of tuition, some programs require their students to pay for barbering equipment including barber kits, training books, and supplies.
 These can cost anywhere from $1,000 – $2,500.
 There are also state licensing fees, barber school administrative fees, and barber exam fees, which total around $500 – $600.

 Required Skills and Classes